Working at ASHA

 At ASHA, we believe healthy employees are productive employees.
 That's why we're committed to promoting health and wellness through programs like our annual Wellness Fair, monthly diagnostic screenings, lunch and learn programs, and fitness classes.

 ASHA works to promote and celebrate diversity both in the National office and throughout our membership.
-In 2015 we were recognized for providing Best Practices Supporting Workers of All Abilities by the Alliance for Workplace Excellence.
+In 2015 we were recognized for providing Best Practices Supporting Workers of All Abilities and in 2018 we received the Diversity Champion Award from the Alliance for Workplace Excellence.

 ASHA seeks to provide an environment where staff are encouraged to acquire new skills and knowledge on an ongoing basis, and are provided the resources to do so.
 We have internal resources such as seminars and workshops, as well as programs like tuition assistance and an external staff development plan.